Krunklehorn/io-scene-gzrs2/README.md

 5. Give the new mesh a new material with a different color.
 Keep it's type as "World" but disable "Collision".
 4. Export and test.

 *Pro Tip: Re-import the resulting .col file and look at the mesh labeled "_Solid".
 See how it cuts off beyond the fake ceiling?
 All that space up there can be filled with whatever you want now.
-The same can apply to windows, walkways and other openings, so make something cool!
-If you remove the geometry you can surround the map with a giant sky prop.
+The same can be done for windows, walkways and other openings.
+If you remove the external geometry but keep the opening sealed by collision, you can surround the map with a giant sky prop.
 This is the basic technique used by MAIET in all outdoor maps.*

 ### Configuring Entities